ruudvh/avatador/README.md

 Super simple avatar generator in Elixir.

 ## Options
+- `:format` SVG or PNG.
+PNG is only supported with `Avatador.identicons`.
 - `:background` The background color hex of the avatar, without the hash (#) e.g. `000000`.
 - `:color` The text color hex of the avatar, without the hash (#) e.g. `FFFFFF`.
 - `:name` The name/username/email of the entity you want the avatar's initials to represent.